lsst/rtn-051/breakdown-risk.rst

 ..
 This section should provide a brief, top-level description of the page.

-This page explains and defines the fields associated with :ref:`risks <Risk-Tool-User-Guide-Breakdown-Risk>`.
+This section explains and defines the fields associated with :ref:`risks <Risk-Tool-User-Guide-Breakdown-Risk>`.

 The tables which define the categories to analyze risks and plans are provided in the :ref:`Risk-Tool-User-Guide-Risk-Tool-Tables`.
+The formulas calculated by the Risk Tool are provided in this document.
 The source of this information is within the Risk Tool.

 The following sections and figures break down an example risk into: